dabsterindia/LABs/RANGER/Ranger_Installation_DabsterInc.md

 ## Pre-requisites:
-  * Install a database (MySQL, PG, ORACLE etc) OR Use an existing one.
-(Ranger uses a Database to store its policies & user information.)*
+  * Install a database (MySQL, PG, ORACLE etc) OR Use an existing one
   * Install Infra Solr (for audits)
-  * Install & setup Atlas (for Tags).

 ### Setup MySQL Server